Access Keys:

 The CCEA GCSE Music specification is for everyone who loves music: composing, playing an instrument, listening to music, or using music technology.
 It encourages students to develop their musical potential by focusing on performing, composing, and listening.

-This specification is a linear qualification: students take all the assessment at the end of the course.
+This specification is a linear qualification: students take all the assessments at the end of the course.

 • Component 1: Performing and Appraising